Dr Christine Hirsch

 UK

-Her other areas of research interest include medicines management in palliative care and associated areas of clinical pharmacy.
+Her other areas of research interest include medicines use and prescribing in palliative care.

 Qualifications